 - Ultimately go to the vets, but check your dogs’ teeth weekly.

 - Eyes – do they run, get them checked.
 Do they look clear, can you see anything on the eyelids or in the eyeball that shouldn’t be there?
-Does either the top or bottom eyelid look like it is rolling inwards?
-Time for a check up.
+Does either the top or bottom eyelid look like it is rolling in or out?
+Is there a pink stain or a visible stain on your dogs coat from their tear duct?
+Time for a checkup.

-Have fun checking your dog, it’s time to bond and get then used to being handled.
+Have fun checking your dog, it’s time to bond and get them used to being handled.